 Swept path through entrance to rear of wheelchair /mobility device/pram area VSB/SB: ≥780mm and such that a representative 700mm wide x 1200mm long x 900mm high box can pass through).
 MB/LB/VLB: ≥800mm and such that a representative 700mm wide x 1200mm long x 900mm high box can pass through).
 Aisle width from front edge of rearmost set of priority seats ≥450mm for all buses can be reduced to ≥440mm in upper deck of DD.
+Stairwell step width >550mm is required.
 Shoulder room in aisles (above the seat back) ≥550mm flexible grab handles can encroach on this requirement.